cnio-bu/beyondcell/README.md

 ## Introduction
 **Beyondcell** is a methodology for the identification of drug vulnerabilities in single-cell RNA-seq (scRNA-seq) and Spatial Transcriptomics (ST) data.
-To this end, Beyondcell focuses on the analysis of drug-related commonalities between cells/spots by classifying them into distinct Therapeutic Clusters (TCs).
+To this end, beyondcell focuses on the analysis of drug-related commonalities between cells/spots by classifying them into distinct Therapeutic Clusters (TCs).

 ## Workflow overview